Bernardo Antonio Gonzalez

 Gonzalez is currently working on various projects, including a book on Cipriano de Rivas Cherif, a world-class pioneer in stage direction who helped renovate Spanish theater during the avant-garde era (1920s) and advance the cause of democracy during the Spanish Second Republic (1930-1939).

 Gonzalez has taught at Wesleyan since earning his Ph.D. in Romance Languages and Literatures from the U. of California-Berkeley, in 1979.
-During this period, he has directed Wesleyan’s Program in Madrid several times and he has spearheaded the creation of new programs at the U. Carlos III de Madrid, the U. de las Américas in Puebla, Mexico and the U. of Bologna, Italy.
-In 1992, he was appointed to set up the university’s Office of International Studies, an operation he has overseen on different occasions.
-In 2015, he was appointed to establish and direct Wesleyan’s new Fries Center for Global Studies, a project designed to bring intercultural competency and foreign language proficiency to the heart of Wesleyan’s liberal arts education.
+Over the years, he has published numerous essays on modern Spanish literature and culture, focusing of late on 20th and 21st century theater and performance.
+In 2015 he was appointed to set up and direct Wesleyan’s new Fries Center for Global Studies, a project designed to bring intercultural competency and foreign language proficiency to the heart of Wesleyan’s liberal arts education.
+This appointment was the outgrowth of his longstanding commitment to international education, as Wesleyan's first Director of International Studies in 1992 and as the director and founder of study abroad programs in Spain, Italy, and Latin America.

 Academic Affiliations